 Do you conduct silent weddings?

 Peaceful weddings aren't a new phenomena.
-Peaceful weddings are possible but in order to do this all the factors that affect peace must be considered and everything must be done to ensure a serene environment.
-For further understanding do read the testimonials and consider spending a moment looking through the images on this website.
-The images speak for themselves as to the type of environment I create and my conduct.
+They are possible but in order to do this all the factors that affect peace must be considered and everything must be done to ensure a serene environment.

 What are your views on provisional bookings?

 No thank you.
 Would you place a date in your diary that is not confirmed, Placing a date is a trememdous committment becuse it means we arent available to others and family on invited dates.